 - Survey: Provides survey services to Public Works and other county departments as requested.
 Maintains survey monuments within county right of way and vertical and horizontal control networks.
 Reviews, indexes and stores all recorded surveys, subdivisions (plats and short plats) and the County Engineer’s road records.
 The office also records surveys, land corner records and affidavits of correction for surveys.
 This recordkeeping is mandated by state law.

-Fleet Services, Scott Rood, manager
+Fleet and Facilities, Scott Rood, manager

 - Fleet: Purchase and dispose of county vehicles and heavy equipment.
 Maintain and monitor fuel sites with approximately 15,000 gallons of fuel a week.
 Oversee equipment parts section.
 Develop rental rates, write specifications for equipment services and other departments.
 Review work performed by Clark County shops on vehicles and equipment.